jepetersohn/phase-3-guide/week-1/Readme.md

   - [Agile Lean Resources](https://gist.github.com/jeffreywescott/5223873)

 ## Day 5 - THE App
-- 10a
+- 10a - Week 1 Review, Final Project discussion, Standup
-  - Ajax on Rails
 - am - [*overflow challenge](../../../../overflow-challenge)
 - 2p -
   - Journaling: "What did you do this week that moved you closer to reaching